Graduate Student Association

 This event is open to all biomedical disciplines.
 Here is a quick look at the 2016 program (including schedule of events and an event map).

-Science Fiesta World Periodic Table of Elements
+World Periodic Table of Elements

-In the weeks leading up to Science Fiesta, the UT Health Science Center Graduate Student Association partnered with 118 local school classrooms to break the world record for the largest periodic table of elements!
+The UT Health Science Center Graduate Student Association partnered with 118 local school classrooms to break the world record for the largest periodic table of elements!

 The schools created 12 by 15 feet size tarps of all 118 periodic elements with the help of the Voelcker Biosciences Teacher Academy.
 The entire periodic table was more than 22,000 square feet in size.